 Coffee helps curb hunger, so you can skip breakfast and drink plain black coffee.
 I drink one cup of cold brew every morning.
 You can also keep from being hungry towards the very end of your fast by exercising.
 At least for me, I seem to not be hungry while cycling or running.
 I fast from 18 to 20 hours a day, but beginners can start with 12 hours a day.

 It's important to have a positive attitude, and that is achieved by treating yourself well, through positive reinforcement and meditation.

 Also, if you are not bored, if you are busy with projects, it will be a lot easier to maintain your fast.
 You'll likely be too busy to notice you are hungry.

-By reducing the calorie density, you will feel full after consuming less calories.
+Fiber reduces the calorie density of food so you will feel full after consuming less calories.

 Drinking plain herbal tea, such as peppermint, also helps if you feel hunger in the evenings, or whenever you are in your fasting period.